 Skip to main content

 ConfigView pulls Google Cloud data through one organization-scoped service account plus a few *_ID secrets.
 The service account uses the Cloud Asset API to enumerate resources across every project in your organization in a single call per asset type — no per-project iteration, no per-region loops.
-You will end up with 3 secrets in ConfigView (GCP_ORG_ID, GCP_CUSTOMER_ID, GCP_WORKSPACE_ADMIN_EMAIL) plus one uploaded JSON file (google_cloud.json, the service account key).
+You will end up with a handful of secrets in ConfigView — the 3 core IDs (GCP_ORG_ID, GCP_CUSTOMER_ID, GCP_WORKSPACE_ADMIN_EMAIL), plus the 3 GCP_BILLING_* secrets if you enable billing detail — plus one uploaded JSON file (google_cloud.json, the service account key).
+Prerequisite — enable the required APIs on the project that hosts the service account (the one you pick in Step 2).
+Every call is billed/quoted against that project, and on a fresh project several of these are off by default:

 Step 1: Identify your IDs